How to Ask a Busy Executive for Anything

 dealer.
 They diagnosed the problem as a faulty analog board and

-replaced it.- In September, I finally convinced her to use the sleep function
+- In September, I finally convinced her to use the sleep function

 again (in lieu of shutdown/boot).
 The iMac wouldn’t wake